deepsm007/tools/rh-pre-commit/README.md

 * Set `rh-multi-pre-commit` as the pre-commit hook by default for all new repos
 * Create a `~/.config/pre-commit/config.yaml` config file for `rh-multi-pre-commit` to enable `rh-pre-commit`
 * Configure `rh-gitleaks` with a 2-year Patterns Server auth token
 * Disable `rh-multi-pre-commit` from automatically running local pre-commit hooks defined in a repositories `.pre-commit-config.yaml`.
 * If the `-s` flag is set, it will repeat the above enabling a sign-off in the commit message using commit-msg hooks.

-And you should be all set!
+And after you run the quickstart.sh, you should be all set!
 There is a [section below](#testing-the-installation) that has steps for confirming everything's working as expected.

 ### Manual Install